 I write this blog so I can caution people to read the fine print of their insurance policies.
 A car accident is not the same as a hurricane in size and scope, but it is no less catastrophic for the people who are affected by it.
 Luckily, there are ways we can play it safer and buy more robust coverage, such as adding an umbrella policy that provide more coverage than you think you may need.
 The fine print in insurance policies creates gaps, and a smart shopper can fill those in.
 This still doesn't mean your insurer is going to offer you a fair compensation for your accident.
 It does mean that you have more coverage you can go after.

 The bottom line is that you do not need to be alone in your struggle to make yourself whole again.
 Washington state law allows you to consult and use a lawyer on your behalf when dealing with these insurance agencies.
 Don’t let an adjuster tell you that your claim is denied when you are the victim.
 If you have been injured in an accident, contact our law firm for a free case evaluation.
-There is no need for you to be alone during this.
+There is no need for you to be alone during this difficult time.
 You're not stuck in the "take it or leave it" situation.
 I talk about this in my video on how a personal injury attorney can help you.
 So, if you're wondering if hiring an attorney can help you get more money if you've been hurt in an accident, the answer is generally "yes".